ietf-wg-cellar/flac-specification/flac.md

 To decode a Rice code word, zero bits must be counted until encountering a one bit, after which a number of bits given by the Rice parameter must be read.
 The count of zero bits is shifted left by the Rice parameter (i.e., multiplied by 2 raised to the power Rice parameter) and bitwise ORed with (i.e., added to) the read value.
 This is the folded residual value.
 An even folded residual value is shifted right 1 bit (i.e., divided by two) to get the (unfolded) residual value.
 An odd folded residual value is shifted right 1 bit and then has all bits flipped (1 added to and divided by -2) to get the (unfolded) residual value, subject to negative numbers being signed two's complement on the decoding machine.

-[Appendix examples](#examples) shows decoding of a complete coded residual.
+(#examples) shows decoding of a complete coded residual.

 #### Residual sample value limit

 All residual sample values MUST be representable in the range offered by a 32-bit integer, signed one's complement.
 Equivalently, all residual sample values MUST fall in the range offered by a 32-bit integer signed two's complement excluding the most negative possible value of that range.
 This means residual sample values MUST NOT have an absolute value equal to, or larger than, 2 to the power 31.
 A FLAC encoder MUST make sure of this.
-If a FLAC encoder is, for a certain subframe, unable to find a suitable predictor for which all residual samples fall within said range, it MUST default to writing a verbatim subframe.
-[Appendix numerical considerations](#numerical-considerations) explains in which circumstances residual samples are already implicitly representable in said range and thus an additional check is not needed.
+If a FLAC encoder is, for a certain subframe, unable to find a suitable predictor for which all residual samples fall within said range, it MUST default to writing a verbatim subframe. (#numerical-considerations) explains in which circumstances residual samples are already implicitly representable in said range and thus an additional check is not needed.

 The reason for this limit is to ensure that decoders can use 32-bit integers when processing residuals, simplifying decoding.
 The reason the most negative value of a 32-bit int signed two's complement is specifically excluded is to prevent decoders from having to implement specific handling of that value, as it cannot be negated within a 32-bit signed int, and most library routines calculating an absolute value have undefined behavior on processing that value.